varunoberoi/deepstream.io-website-old/pages/docs/record.md

 Record
 ----------------------------------
 Records are one of deepstream's core features.
 A Record is an arbitrary JSON data structure that can be created, retrieved, updated, deleted and listened to.
-Records are created and retrieved using `client.record.getRecord( &lt;name
+Records are created and retrieved using
+`client.record.getRecord( 'name' );`

 	var record = client.record.getRecord( 'recordName' );

-Please see <a href="client.record.html#getRecord( name )">getRecord( name );</a> for details.
+Please see <a href="client.record.html#getRecord( name )">getRecord( 'name' );</a> for details.

 Properties
 ----------------------------------